-- Multi-tap adapters, "cube caps", and similar devices are not allowed.
-These items create potential fire hazards and may also result in damage to radios, stereos, televisions and other electric equipment.
+Multi-tap adapters, "cube caps", and similar devices are not allowed.
+These items create potential fire hazards and may also result in damage to radios, stereos, televisions and other electrical equipment.
 Do not use extension cords that are not three-wire grounded, terminating a single receptacle and sized adequately to handle the load applied.
-We require a surge protector in conjunction with the use of an extension cord. - Residents shall not leave cooking appliances (i.e. stove, rice cooker, and crock pots), candles or incense unattended while in use. - Barbeque grills must use self-starting briquettes and be stored on the patio/balcony.
+We require a surge protector in conjunction with the use of an extension cord.

+Residents shall not leave cooking appliances (i.e. stove, rice cooker, and crock pots) unattended while in use.
+Candles and incense are prohibited.

+Barbeque grills must use self-starting briquettes and be stored on the patio/balcony of Phase I and II only.
 After use, grill materials must be allowed to cool and must be disposed of in the proper manner.